Aaron B. Pearlman |

 I am currently a Banting Prize Postdoctoral Fellow, McGill Space Institute (MSI) Prize Fellow, and a Fonds de Recherche du Quebec -- Nature et Technologies (FRQNT) Prize Fellow in the Department of Physics at McGill University and the Trottier Space Institute at McGill.

+I've been playing a pivotal role in commissioning the analog instrumentation, digital instrumentation, VLBI calibration, and VLBI localization technologies that are being used for the experiment.
+In particular, I am leading the development of a novel VLBI calibration backend (which includes new VLBI/baseband recorders) at CHIME and each Outrigger telescope.
+This system uses Galactic radio pulsars and compact, steady-source radio VLBI calibrators to deliver high precision astrometric positions for CHIME-detected FRBs.
+When I am not building and commissioning instruments, I enjoy studying local Universe FRBs in exquisite detail using radio telescopes and space-based telescopes across the full electromagnetic spectrum, with the aim of answering fundamental questions about their origins and emission mechanisms.
+I am also developing advanced algorithms and statistical techniques to search for novel behavior (e.g., ultra-short duration radio pulses, etc...) from FRBs and other classes of transients.
+I am also interested in innovative ways FRBs can be used for precision cosmology and studies of fundamental physics.
 During my Ph.D., I led a deep search for radio pulsars orbiting the supermassive black hole (Sgr A*) at the center of the Milky Way galaxy at high radio frequencies (3-30 GHz) using the NASA Deep Space Network (DSN) radio telescopes.
 I developed the data analysis tools and novel pulsar search algorithms that are used for pulsar and transient science with the DSN.
 During this time, I also became interested in studying radio magnetars and their links to FRBs.
-Toward the end of my Ph.D., I transitioned to focusing mainly on FRB science, but I maintain an interest in (and often work on) a wide-range of topics, including compact objects in the Milky Way, extragalactic transients, developing advanced algorithms for exploring new parameter spaces across time-domain astronomy, and novel applications of FRBs for cosmology and fundamental physics.
-In the past, I also worked on projects involving pulsar timing (in both the radio and X-ray bands) of isolated and binary pulsars, observations of transient pulsar sources, developing veto algorithms for detecting gravitational-wave compact binary collascence signals with LIGO, infrared photometry of low-mass X-ray binaries, and spectral analyses of X-ray binaries.Ph.D.
+Toward the end of my Ph.D., I transitioned to focusing mainly on FRB science, but I maintain an interest in (and often work on) a wide range of topics, including compact objects, astrophysical transients, developing advanced algorithms for exploring new parameter spaces across time-domain astronomy, and novel applications of FRBs for cosmology and fundamental physics.
+In the past, I have also worked on projects involving pulsar timing (in both the radio and X-ray bands), algorithms for detecting gravitational waves from compact binary coalescence sources with LIGO, IR and optical photometry, and spectral analyses of X-ray binaries.Ph.D.
 Physics, California Institute of Technology (Caltech), 2021

 M.S.
 Physics, California Institute of Technology (Caltech), 2019